deadbody13/configs/README.md

 # configs
 My config files for my Fedora Linux system.
-I do my best to credit everyone that I get my work (currently trying to do that with all my wallpapers) from so if you see something that you think needs attribution, let me know.
+I do my best to credit everyone that I base my stuff on (currently trying to do that with all my wallpapers) so if you see something that you think needs attribution, let me know.

 ## Current
 Currently, my rice is based on the [Everforest](https://github.com/sainnhe/everforest/tree/master) theme.